By hola | Published | No Comments

 Glaude is not alone in calling attention to the impact of the city’s rising rents.
 According to a recent DC Fiscal Policy Institute report, the number of low-cost apartments in D.C. fell by nearly half between 2002 and 2014.
 In 2002, the number of apartments where the monthly rent and cost of utilities were below $800 was at 58,000.
 By 2013, that number had dropped to 33,000 units.

 Rising rents have forced renters to allocate an increasingly burdensome percentage of their income to pay the rent.
-One in three District renters spend more than 30 percent of their income.
-One in four spend more than half of their income on rent and utilities.
+One in three District renters spends more than 30 percent of their income.
+One in four spends more than half of their income on rent and utilities.

 But some help is on the way.
 Mayor Muriel Bowser and the D.C.
 Council are focusing more attention on the issue this year.
 Earlier this year they passed a budget that includes more than $100 million in affordable housing supports, including funding to preserve, restore and create affordable housing.
 The D.C.
 Council is expected to consider new affordable housing preservation legislation in the fall.